 At the end of high school, I bought into the age-old story that there was no room for imagination or magic in “real” life.
-(How many times have we listened to outside voices instead of following our intuition?)
-I moulded myself to their expectations while managing to maintain space for my art.
-I was trying to fit in again and I lost part of myself in the process.
+How many times have we listened to outside voices instead of following our intuition?
+I moulded myself to the expectations of others while seeking to maintain space for my art.
+I was trying to fit in and lost part of myself in the process.

-While studying visual communications at the Art Institute of Fort Lauderdale one of my instructors told me she thought I should consider a career in textile design.
-I fell immediately in love with the idea but never knew how to make it happen.
-So “textile designer” was locked away inside me along with the rebellious teenager who believes anything could happen.
-Instead, I became a successful graphic designer content with “playing it safe”.
+While studying visual communications at the Art Institute of Fort Lauderdale, one of my instructors told me she thought I should rather consider a career in textile design.
+I fell immediately in love with the idea but I had no idea how to make it happen.
+In truth, at the time I didn't quite know what that even meant.
+So I locked it away inside me along with the rebellious teenager who believed anything was possible.
+Instead, I became a competent graphic designer content with “playing it safe”.

 I loved my work as a graphic designer, especially the years when cut and paste involved real scissors and glue.
 But there was always a part of me that remained hidden away, a part of me that had so much more to express.
 It’s taken years of peeling back layers and returning step by step to myself to rediscover the confidence I had lost.
 Now I’m done trying to “fit in” for anyone.
 I’m no longer afraid to show who I am to the world.
 And I came back to the idea of being a textile designer that I’ve been holding onto since 1995.